lmc2179/lmc2179.github.io/drafts/random_walk.md

 plt.plot(t, diff_y, color='blue')
 plt.show()

+# What separates these two models?
+One is the cumulative sum of the other
-# Estimates of sigma, drift, predictions at each point
+# Estimates of sigma, drift, predictions at each point - implement both in python/pandas with shift and window functions
 # Model comparison?
 Select model based on leave-one-out sequential CV/avg error
 # How do we attempt to falsify the "normal-shaped noise" assumption?
 Is there a non-parametric version with chebyshev's inequality
 # Include a measure of surprise, like a Z-score (distance from mean in standard deviations) or Normal quantile